-The Pilot program, for example, includes an initial assessment by a doctor to figure out the best plan of attack to help you lose weight, a personalised weight loss strategy that’s supplemented by medication, and support from a health coach and weight loss group to keep you on track.
+The Pilot program, for example, includes an initial assessment by a practitioner to figure out the best plan of attack to help you lose weight, a personalised weight loss strategy that’s supplemented by medication, and support from a health coach and weight loss group to keep you on track.

 This is a comprehensive program that addresses weight on a cellular weight.
 To find out if you're eligible, start an online consultation here with a Pilot practitioner.